 Zika virus is a germ that is spread to people through mosquito bites.
 Outbreaks of Zika have occurred in Africa, Southeast Asia, South America and the Pacific Islands.
 It is likely that outbreaks will spread to new countries.
 Zika virus is not currently found in the United States.
 However, cases of Zika have been reported in returning travelers.
 For the most up-to-date information of where Zika virus is found, visit: http://www.cdc.gov/zika/geo/index.html.

 How does Zika virus spread?

 Zika virus is spread to people primarily through the bite of an infected Aedes species mosquito.
 These are the same mosquitoes that spread dengue and chikungunya viruses.
 These mosquitoes typically lay eggs in and near standing water in things like buckets, bowls, animal dishes, flower pots and vases.
 They are daytime biters.
 Mosquitoes become infected when they feed on a person already infected with the virus.
 Infected mosquitoes can then spread the virus to other people through bites.

 Zika virus can also be spread by an infected man to his sex partners.
 An infected man can transmit the virus before, during and after symptoms develop.

 The virus can be spread from mother to child during pregnancy.
 A mother already infected with Zika virus near the time of delivery can pass on the virus to her newborn around the time of birth.
-Further studies are needed to determine if adverse pregnancy and infant outcomes are associated with Zika virus infection during pregnancy.
+Adverse pregnancy and infant outcomes are associated with Zika virus infection during pregnancy.
 There are currently no reports of infants getting Zika virus through breastfeeding.